sendwithus/competencies/competencies/jupyter.md

 - You know what a JupyterLab, JupyterHub, Jupyter Console, Jupyter Notebook is and the main differences between them.

-- You know what is Google Colab, and what differences it has with Jupyter environment.
+- You know what Google Colab is and the differences between a Jupyter environment.

 - You know what the differences between a Jupyter notebook and a programming script are.